Neptunians/intent-ctf-2021-writeup/README.md

-# INTENT CTF 2021
+# INTENT CTF 2021 - Writeups (6-in-1)

 ![Logo](img/Intent_logo.png)

 [INTENT Security Research Summit 2021](https://intentsummit.org/) was founded by security companies CyberArk and Checkmarx and is focused on security research.

-I played (most of) their web challenges and I thought they were simple, but very creative.
+I played (most of) their web challenges and I thought they were simple, but very creative and fun.
+Personally, my prefferred was ```Darknet Club```.

-In this write-up, I'll make a fast-pass on the solved challenges, with less details than usual.
+In this write-up, I'll make a fast-pass on the 6 solved challenges, with a little less details than usual.

 ![solved-challenges](img/solved-challenges.png)